 In the last years of the colony, the Force Publique began receiving some round-fender Jeeps, although these were never more than a supplement to the earlier types.
 This CJ-6 with a 1957 date has the usual chaff screen plus the same type of L-shaped indicators used on the CJ-3B, but in this case mounted on the fenders rather than the grill.
 The CJ-6s were obtained mainly because they were more roomy and were particularly popular with the military police since they had space for a couple of detainees in the back.
 These particular Jeeps have an unidentified box structure behind the front seats, however.
 (Photo via J-P Sonck)

-Continue to Part 2, or return to the Table of Contents.
+Continue to Part 2: Going Into Decline, or return to the Table of Contents.

 Thanks to author and researcher Leif Hellström. -- Derek Redmond